pr0cf5/CTF-writeups/35c3/README.md

 At first I created a ROP chain that works only on the debugger.
 After adjusting a few offsets I succeeded to read the flag in the local environment.
 However the exploit failed on the local environment and I decided to write an exploit that always works.

 My plan is to defeat ASLR using abitrary read.
 I used the struct link_map structure located at .got.plt+0x8, which is a structure used to map all the shared objects.
-Using this I decided to find the Collection.so's base address.
+Using this I decided to find the `Collection.cpython-36m-x86_64-linux-gnu.so`'s base address.

 ** one note: All libraries are mmaped adjacent to each other but there were other shared libraries (such as libpthread) linked as well.
 Therefore the offset could be different in the local and remote environment since libpthread and other libraries' size would be different.